Best Debate Topics for Students To Explore Today is the day you...

 Best Fit: Turnitin

-Students can use it as a reliable tool if they are submitting essays, dessertations or research papers.
-Turnitin is ideal for scanning even subtle plagiarism and AI content in the paper by comparing to academic databases, student paper repositories, and published research.
+Turnitin is ideal for scanning even subtle plagiarism and AI content in the paper by comparing it to academic databases, student paper repositories, and published research.

 Example: